 On the Giants first drive in the 4th quarter tight end Kevin Boss caught a 45 yard pass into Patriots territory.
 Three rushes by Bradshaw and a 17 yard grab by Steve Smith put the Giants in the red zone.
 Manning completed a 5 yard pass to little known wide receiver David Tyree for a Giants touchdown.
 They took a 10-7 lead.
 Both teams then went 3 and out.

 With 7:54 left to play Brady started to drive the Patriots down the field.
 With the kind of precision we had seen all season the Patriots methodically made their way into the Giants red zone.
 With 2:42 left in the game Brady hit Randy Moss for a 6 yard touchdown and the Patriots took a 14-10 lead.
-The ensuing kickoff pinned the Giants at their own 17 yard line with 2:39 left to shit or get off the pot.
+The ensuing kickoff pinned the Giants at their own 17 yard line with 2:39 left to make something happen.

 This brought up a 3rd and 5 from New Yorks own 44 yard line and 1:15 remaining in the game.
 Manning dropped back to pass and was swamped by Patriots defenders, to most people it looked like he had been corralled and was going to be sacked.
 Somehow he squirted out of the grasp of both Jarvis Green and Richard Seymour and dodged Adalius Thomas.